310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/cloudy_sky.md

 {% endbubble %}

 {% bubble Makoto %}
-I think you're meteorites who walk and talk at the same time…

-…I'm seriously worried about this, so let’s make sure they don’t steer off in a bad direction, okay, Anzu-chan?
+I think you're meteorites who walk and talk at the same time…… I'm seriously worried about this, so let’s make sure they don’t steer off in a bad direction, okay, Anzu-chan?
 {% endbubble %}

 ## Chapter 4